J-Mwaura/node-js-responsiveNavigation/README.md

-This simple node js app shows how to create a responsive navbar using css and javascript
+This simple react app shows how to create a responsive navbar using css and javascript